membase/cucumberl/README.markdown

       When I press add
       Then the result should be 120 on the screen

+## Running cucumberl

-To run a feature file through cucumberl, do...
+To run a feature file through cucumberl, the erlang API is...

+    cucumberl:run(PathToFeatureFile, StepDefinitionModules).

+For example...

     cucumberl:run("./features/sample.feature", StepDefinitionModules).